LeilaGonbadi/leilaGonbadi/README.md

 - Master's in Artificial Intelligence, Persian Gulf University

 🔍 **Research and Publications:**
 - I've authored an article on sentiment analysis in the field of natural language processing, specifically focusing on opinions about Iranian cars.
-Check it out .(magiran.com/p2570309).
+Check it out [Article Link](magiran.com/p2570309)
  The article was published in "Mogiran" magazine, an Iranian publication.

 💼 **Current Work:**
 - Currently, I'm engaged in data analysis and processing, particularly with time series data.
 My work involves utilizing neural networks such as LSTM and ESN.